DhruvSharma19/FundHive/README.md

 # FundHive

-FundHive is a web application inspired by Facebook for users to fund campaigns .
-FundHive allows users to arrange fund for their campaigns and users to become part of different initiatives
+FundHive is a web application that allows users to fund campaigns.
+FundHive allows users to arrange fund for their campaigns and users to become part of different initiatives.

 Fund Hive is a personal project by Dhruv  Sharma.